technomancy/paredit-screencast/outline.md

     M-x paredit

 You can still get a document in a bad state if you don't watch out.
-Killing a region with C-w does not enforce the rules.
+Killing a region with C-w does not enforce the rules, so remember that when you use it, you're stepping outside the bounds of paredit and should take care.

     Mark (message and C-w it
     C-e

 See how the end of the line is highlighted differently?
-That's an indicator that things are unbalanced.
+That's show-paren-mode indicating that things are unbalanced.
+It's not part of paredit, but it's definitely worth enabling.

-One thing that's helpful to remember is that Emacs lets you prefix a letter with C-q to insert it literally rather than activating whatever that key is bound to.
-Use this if you need to insert a paren or two to fix your code.
+Another thing that's helpful to remember is that Emacs lets you prefix a key with C-q to insert it literally rather than activating whatever the key is bound to.
+Use this if you need to insert a paren to fix things.
+You can also prefix backspace with C-u to force it.

 ## Navigation

+    TODO: example

+You can jump forward and backward by a single expression with C-M-f and C-M-b.
+Note that this is depth-sensitive.
+For instance, if the next expression is just an identifier, it will jump over it, but if it's a list, then it will jump over the whole list.

+If you're at the end of a list, going forward will leave it.

 ## Wrangling (depth-changing)

+    TODO: example

+You can wrap the next expression in parens with M-(.
+If you want to wrap multiple expressions, simply mark them and then hit (.

+    TODO: example

+If you're inside a list and want to merge it with its parent, use M-s.

+    TODO: example

+Of course we can't neglect to mention the imaginatively named "barf" and "slurp" commands.

+## Splitting and Joining

+    TODO: example

+This is pretty straightforward; just use M-S-s and M-S-j to split and join expressions.

 ## Other Languages